thushan/proxmox-vm-to-ct/readme.md

                       --default-config-containerd
 ```

-You can use the fully qualified host name (Eg. `the-matrix` or `the-matrix.fritz.box`) or the IP (Eg. `192.168.0.101`) of the source VM you want to convert - we SSH in, to get the files.
+You can use the fully qualified host name (Eg. `the-matrix` or `the-matrix.fritz.box`) or the IP (Eg. `192.168.0.101`) of the source VM you want to convert.
+Make sure the source VM is running as we SSH in.

 See further [examples](#Examples) below.